gbif/hp-swissnatcoll/en/publishing-with-dagi.md

 ❌ Only the <i>Collection Administrator</i> role can publish records on GBIF.org.
 The steps described in this section are unavailable for users with only the <i>Data Digitizer</i> role.
 </div>

-🔸 If you want to publish the Import layer version of your data, select **📤Import Layer** in the Layers setting.<br>
+- If you want to publish the Import layer version of your data, select **📤Import Layer** in the Layers setting.
-🔸 If you want to publish the Encoded layer version of your data, select **📤Encoded Layer** in the Layers setting.<br>
+- If you want to publish the Encoded layer version of your data, select **📤Encoded Layer** in the Layers setting.
-🔸 If you want to publish a selected set of your data, select the **Filters** you want to apply.<br>
+- If you want to publish a selected set of your data, select the **Filters** you want to apply.
-🔸 If you want to publish your entire dataset, clear all filters in the **🎚️Filters** and click on the **All records** box of the Quick-filters.
-The Encoded layer is set by default.<br>
+- If you want to publish your entire dataset, clear all filters in the **🎚️Filters** and click on the **All records** box of the Quick-filters.
+The Encoded layer is set by default.

 1. Click on **🌐Publish**.